pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

-Provisioning the PolyLogyx Client for Endpoints
+Provisioning the EclecticIQ ER Client for Endpoints
 ================================================

-The PolyLogyx client that is a part of the PolyLogyx endpoint platform, leverages osquery, a multi-platform operating system monitoring and instrumentation framework.
-Here are the features the PolyLogyx client offers:
+The EclecticIQ ER client that is a part of the EclecticIQ ER platform, leverages osquery, a multi-platform operating system monitoring and instrumentation framework.
+Here are the features the EclecticIQ ER client offers:

 -   Compliance (PCI, HIPAA)